robotoworks/mechanoid/docs/source/ops/index.rst

    }

-Executing the same operation in succession that is ``not unique`` will always be added to the queue.
+Executing the same operation in succession that is ``not unique`` will always be added to the operation queue.

 Sometimes we just want an operation to be partially unique, we can do this by specifying a unique clause and a list of arguments that make it unique,